athivvat/awesome-devtools/README.md

 - [Keycloak](https://www.keycloak.org/) - Open Source Identity and Access Management
 - [LOGTO](https://logto.io/) - Jump in to your business, Logto takes care of the identity

+## Backend
+- [Supabase](https://supabase.com/) - An open-source alternative to Firebase
+- [PocketBase](https://pocketbase.io/) - Open Source backend for your next SaaS and Mobile app in 1 file

 ## CMS
 - [Payload](https://payloadcms.com/) - The most powerful TypeScript CMS.
 - [Ghost](https://ghost.org/) - Turn your audience into a business.